googlejam/Hubitat-Cooper-Aspire-Scene-Controller/README.md

 ## General Installation
 The following steps should be followed, no matter which mode you are going to use.

+(UPDATE: The best way to install this code is by using [Hubitat Package Manager](https://community.hubitat.com/t/beta-hubitat-package-manager).
+If you install it using Package Manager, you can skip down to step 6.)

 1. On the Hubitat hub, go to the "Drivers Code" page
 2. Click "+New Driver"
 3. Copy in the code from RFWC5-Keypad.groovy